Minimum length uncertainty relations in the presence of dark energy: K a rolyh a zy's MLUR -- new perspectives

 To highlight both the similarities and the differences between the arguments presented in \cite{Karolyhazy:1966zz,KFL} and those presented in the present work, we briefly review the original derivation of K{\' a}rolyh{\' a}zy's MLUR.
 Special emphasis is placed on the physical assumptions that underly the model and on the chain of reasoning that gives rise to the final result.
 For clarity, where new or supplementary assumptions are introduced for the first time, they are explicitly stated.

 Beginning with Eq. (\ref{Karolyhazy_s'}), K{\' a}rolyh{\' a}zy effectively {\it defines} the uncertainty in $s'$ in terms of an {\it assumed} uncertainty in $m$, via

 where $\beta$ is a positive numerical constant of order unity.
-In fact, following Eq. (\ref{Karolyhazy_s'}), $\beta$ is set {\it exactly} equal to one in K{\' a}rolyh{\' a}zy's original derivation \cite{Karolyhazy:1966zz,KFL}.
-We explicitly include it, from here on, for the sake of comparison with the results of Ng and van Dam \cite{Ng:1993jb,Ng:1994zk}, presented in Sec. \ref{sect2.3}, and their modification in the presence of dark energy, given in Sec. \ref{sect3}.
+In fact, following Eq. (\ref{Karolyhazy_s'}), $\beta$ is set exactly equal to one in K{\' a}rolyh{\' a}zy's original derivation \cite{Karolyhazy:1966zz,KFL}.
+We explicitly include it, from here on, for the sake of comparison with the results of Ng and van Dam \cite{Ng:1993jb,Ng:1994zk}.

 While this idea is reasonable from a gravitational perspective -- where one may expect statistical fluctuations in space-time configurations to be {\it equivalent} to fluctuations in the mass that `sources' the gravitational field (or at least correlated with them) -- it is problematic from the quantum point of view, since `uncertainty' refers to the statistical spread of measurement outcomes, where the physical quantity in question is represented by a Hermitian operator.
 However, in both canonical QM and QFT, mass is a parameter, {\it not} an operator.